boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

 ### Insert Nonce

+`zkAbacus.Pay` calls this operation.
 This operation should be atomic to prevent race conditions.
 For example, if multiple Pay sessions try to insert the same nonce concurrently, only the first should succeed.
 Subsequent inserts should fail because the nonce is already present.